General Economic Data

 Statistical Yearbooks of the Czech Republic, of Science and Technology and Regional Yearbooks to be found here.

-A publication of the World Bank and the International Finance Corporation called Doing Business 2011: Making a Difference for Entrepreneurs is the eighth in a series of annual reports investigating regulations that enhance business activity and those that constrain it.
-Doing Business presents quantitative indicators on business regulations and the protection of property rights that can be compared across 183 economies, from Afghanistan to Zimbabwe, over time.
-The following regulations are measured: starting a business, dealing with construction permits, registering property, getting credit, protecting investors, paying taxes, trading across borders, enforcing contracts and closing a business.
+A publication of the World Bank and the International Finance Corporation called Doing Business 2017: Equal Opportunity for All is next in a series of annual reports investigating regulations that enhance business activity and those that constrain it.
+Doing Business presents quantitative indicators on business regulations and the protection of property rights that can be compared across 190 economies, from Afghanistan to Zimbabwe, over time.
+The following regulations are measured: starting a business, dealing with construction permits, getting electricity, registering property, getting credit, protecting investors, paying taxes, trading across borders, enforcing contracts and closing a business (resolving insolvency).

 Forecasts include, among others, tables and graphs related to the economic output, prices of goods and services, labour market, external relations, demography, world economy, international comparisons, etc. Macroeconomic forecasts are prepared quarterly by the Financial Policy Department of the Czech Ministry of Finance.
 They contain forecasts for one year and an outlook of some indicators even for 2 years.
 Usually, they are published in the second half of the first month of each quarter.

-An Economic Survey is published every 1½ –2 years for each OECD country.
+An Economic Survey is published for each OECD country.
 The Survey contains the OECD assessment and recommendations on the main economic challenges faced by the Czech Republic.